Bloomh/tldrxiv/README.md

-# tldrXiv
+# TLDRxiv

-tldrXiv is your personal assistant for reading arXiv papers.
+TLDRxiv is your personal assistant for reading arXiv papers.

 ## Setup